litestar-org/litestar/CONTRIBUTING.md

 #### Automatically execute examples

-Our docs include an mkdocs hook that can automatically run requests against example apps and include their result in the documentation page when its being built.
+Our docs include a mkdocs hook that can automatically run requests against example apps and include their result in the documentation page when its being built.
 This only requires 2 steps:

 1. Create an example file with an `app` object in it, which is an instance of `Starlite`